A Bayesian Model for Online Activity Sample Sizes: ACCRUAL MODEL

 Note that the first term here can also be rewritten as:

 Here $\propto$ indicates {\it proportional to}, while $\mathbb{I}(\cdot)$ is the indicator function that takes the value $1$ if the condition is true and $0$ otherwise. $ p(X_i=x_i \;|\; \pi_i)$ follows a censored geometric distribution with success probability $\pi_i$, where values larger than $d$ are censored and recorded as $0$.
 We use the conjugate prior for $\pi_i$, which is Beta$(\alpha, \beta)$.
-The hyper prior $p(\alpha,\beta)$ is a default prior recommended by~\cite[\S5.3]{gelmanbda04}.
+The hyper prior $p(\alpha,\beta)$ is a default prior recommended by~\cite{gelmanbda04}[\S5.3].

 A graphical depiction of the proposed model is in Figure~\ref{fig:beta-binomial-graph1}. $\pi_i$ is the individual-specific probability of customer $i$ participating on a given day.
 As described above, $\pi_i$ can be viewed as describing a given customer's propensity to initiate activity.
-Similarly, the hyper-parameters $\alpha$, $\beta$ which determine the distribution from which the $\pi_i$ values are drawn, can be viewed as describing the character of different activities, e.g. customers will more likely participate in an experiment changing the layout of home page of a website rather than they might be to participate in an experiment changing the customer support contact page.
+Similarly, the hyper-parameters $\alpha$, $\beta$ which determine the distribution from which the $\pi_i$ values are drawn, can be viewed as describing the character of different activities.
+For example, customers may be more likely to participate in an experiment changing the layout of the home page of a website than they might be to participate in an experiment changing the customer support contact page.

 From the two assumptions given in Section~\ref{subsec:notation}, it follows that the parameters $(\pi_1,\ldots ,\pi_n)$ are i.i.d.~conditional on the hyper parameters $\alpha$, $\beta$.
 In other words, under the model each individual's probability $\pi_i$ is an i.i.d.~draw from a Beta$(\alpha,\beta)$ distribution.